Dhole: Distribution and habitat

 The dhole occurs in most of India south of the Ganges, particularly in the Central Indian Highlands and the Western and Eastern Ghats.
 It is also present in Arunachal Pradesh, Assam, Meghalaya and West Bengal and in the Indo-Gangetic Plain's Terai region.
 Dhole populations in the Himalayas and northwest India are fragmented.

 In 2011, dhole packs were recorded by camera traps in the Chitwan National Park.
 Its presence was confirmed in the Kanchenjunga Conservation Area in 2011 by camera traps.
 In February 2020, dholes were sighted in the Vansda National Park, with camera traps confirming the presence of two individuals in May of the same year.
 This was the first confirmed sighting of dholes in Gujarat since 1970.

 In Bhutan, the dhole is present in Jigme Dorji National Park.

 In Bangladesh, it inhabits forest reserves in the Sylhet area, as well the Chittagong Hill Tracts in the southeast.
 Recent camera trap photos in the Chittagong in 2016 showed the continued presence of the dhole.
-These regions probably do not harbour a viable population, as mostly small groups or solitary individuals were sighted.
+These regions probably do not harbor a viable population, as mostly small groups or solitary individuals were sighted.

 In Myanmar, the dhole is present in several protected areas.
 In 2015, dholes and tigers were recorded by camera-traps for the first time in the hill forests of Karen State.

-Its range is highly fragmented in the Malaysian Peninsula, Sumatra, Java, Vietnam and Thailand.
+Its range is highly fragmented in the Malaysian Peninsula, Sumatra, Java, Vietnam and Thailand, with the Vietnamese population considered to be possibly extinct.
 In 2014, camera trap videos in the montane tropical forests at 2000 m in the Kerinci Seblat National Park in Sumatra revealed its continued presence.
 A camera trapping survey in the Khao Ang Rue Nai Wildlife Sanctuary in Thailand from January 2008 to February 2010 documented one healthy dhole pack.
 In northern Laos, dholes were studied in Nam Et-Phou Louey National Protected Area.
 Camera trap surveys from 2012 to 2017 recorded dholes in the same Nam Et-Phou Louey National Protected Area.

 In Vietnam, dholes were sighted only in Pu Mat National Park in 1999, in Yok Don National Park in 2003 and 2004; and in Ninh Thuan Province in 2014.

-In 2019, scat samples collected in the Bek-Tosot Conservancy in Kyrgyzstan confirmed the continued presence of dholes in the area.
-This was the first record of dholes from the country in almost three decades.